CMSgov/bcda-app/bcda-site-static/user_guide.md

 * [An Intro to APIs](https://www.codenewbie.org/blogs/an-intro-to-apis){:target="_blank"}

 ## Authentication and Authorization
 The Beneficiary Claims Data API is currently accessible as an open sandbox environment, which returns sample NDJSON files with synthetic beneficiary data.
-You can use the credentials below to view our implementation of the API, write a process for decrypting the payload, and learn the shape of the data before working with production files that include PII and PHI.
+You can use the generic access token below to view our implementation of the API, write a process for decrypting the payload, and learn the shape of the data before working with production files that include PII and PHI.
 There is no beneficiary PII or PHI in the files you can access via the sandbox.

+{%- capture code -%}
+eyJhbGciOiJSUzUxMiIsInR5cCI6IkpXVCJ9.eyJhY28iOiJkM2U1MGEwNC0zMzA0LTRkMDEtYWUwMC1jNGNlOTIzODBkMTEiLCJleHAiOjE2MTYwODk3NTYsImlhdCI6MTU1MzAxNzc1NiwiaWQiOiJlNzFmMDQyYi1hMWZiLTQ0MDItYTgzZS1lZDlhYThlMTg4NmEiLCJzdWIiOiI1MDlkMjYwMy0wNzhiLTQ2YzgtODVmYi1lYzU3ZWEyY2QzYmQifQ.W2YKCNQNHkUukW1gP76cXr3J0JVeuYXSbgZQ9pAf2Rb_dnJ_GRn8g7rGwoGZUkCCv9fEOGUrbDpjpPJbNJUiwUqcfXCWkdQxTEfimAx5orC6UiNorjqPuKmloALWmN-B7b_62-BJ62u0xR5glbHl7CV5buI9yzWVzbMgvwuUH3VY3B7FQ-MXL3aqLtNoqlmfXjnARb4PsFBBReyJseIPpIbCQB3fUfV3DFL6wRWk4AW_Sa1w4UamzCyZER398cXE9CvpTylyVVdZSoP_p3V7tVyi5xVC8Jjf_zY3wJi2nc0ONqLqyMET8vfItVdYmJ6R4ShdIVRzDHFln7mXYVwOVw
+{%- endcapture -%}

+{% include copy_snippet.md code=code %}

 ## Encryption
 All data files are encrypted.
 Learn more about the [encryption strategy](./encryption.html).